 Cerebral palsy is an umbrella term for some disorders affecting a baby's brain function and body movement.
 Cerebral palsy is typically the result of an injury to a baby's brain that occurs in the womb, during delivery of the child, or in the critical hours shortly after the child is born.
 Often, the mechanism of injury is a lack of oxygen to the child's brain during delivery.What are some of the signs of cerebral palsy?

 If you have an older child, you are going to know if that child has cerebral palsy.
 The harder question is whether an infant is showing signs of a potential problem.
-The signs of cerebral palsy vary greatly because there are many different types and levels of disability.
+The symptoms of cerebral palsy vary because there are many different types and levels of disability.
 The main sign that your child might have cerebral palsy is a delay reaching the motor or movement milestones.
 If you see any of these signs, call your child's doctor or nurse.

 - Poor head control

 - Delay in crawling, walking, pushing up on all fours

 - Strongly favoring of one arm or one side of the body over the other